micahawtrey/buffbunny-hop/journals/Jory.md

 Jory Bennett

+03-21-2024

+Added API Keys to the .env file so they are hidden.
+The Pexels API Key and the Rapid API Key.

 03-19-2024

 Worked on Unit Test for Creating an Account as well as a Unit Test for Duplicate Accounts.